bonniesimon/popify/README.md

 ### Installing the Extension

 Currently its not released on the add-ons page of mozilla, but will be soon.
+So to get the extension, you need to manually install it.

 #### Manually installing the extension
 - Go to the [releases](https://github.com/bonniesimon/popify/releases) section in this repo